Stop Virginia Burning

 These same elites are taking our tax money – meant for basics like roads, bridges, law enforcement, and education – and spending it on luxuries like Tesla charging stations.
 Does Roanoke need our potholes fixed or a “green” roof on the Noel C Taylor Building?
 Do we need more police officers or more public “art”?
 Do we need more special ed teachers or more solar-powered trash cans?
 This “political grift” must stop.

-As Delegate, I will say yes to jobs and prosperity and no to making us “little guys” pay for more flashy indulgences for the elites.
+As Delegate, I will say yes to jobs, prosperity, proper funding of government’s responsibilities and no to making us “little guys” pay for more flashy indulgences for the elites.